MistUnky/minebase/misc/api.md

 CartItem
 A table with keys used in the definition of a craftitem for cart entities.

+CreativeInv
+A table representing the creative inventory of a player.

+Drops
+A table with Itemstacks.

+DropsT
+A table with ItemStacks as tables.

 [Float](http://lua-users.org/wiki/NumbersTutorial)
 A number with a fractional component.
 This component can be 0 because the type structure still differs from an Integer.